AndrewPrifer/hypercomp/README.md

 ### Lighting functions

-Lighting functions take an input and a light source, and apply a lighting effect to the input.
+Lighting functions take an input and a light source, and create a lighting effect using the input as height map.

 Example: